imagineLife/big-site/content/js/dependencies/intro.md

 Another approach is to leverage the npm cli for more details:
 - create the directory, like above
 - run `npm init` and a cli will "walk you through" creating a `package.json` file with more detail.

+Also, `npm init` can be run on a project that already has `package.json` - the cli will ask the same questions, and if there are new answers, the package.json will be updated!

 ### package.json has a bunch of fields
 There is an [entire doc](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) about the fields in a `package.json` file.
 Here's the fields to get started with: